youssefalaoui/demo-pcs/README.md

 # DemoPcs1
-Parent => Child: The master branch shows how to transfer a message from parent to child via Input() decorator Child => Parent: the fromc2p branch shows hot to transfer a message fron child to parent via Output() and EventEmitter
+Parent => Child: The master branch shows how to transfer a message from parent to child via Input() decorator

+Child => Parent: the fromc2p branch shows hot to transfer a message fron child to parent via Output() and EventEmitter

+Child => Parent: fromc2pv2 branch ViewChild() allows parent to access all attributes and functions of the child.
+The child will not be available until the view is fully initialized, thus the use of AfterViewInit.

+Any => Any: any2any branch is an advanced branch that introduces a shared service to pass datra between unrelated components (like sibling).
+The BehaviorSubject main benefit is to ensure that every component consuming the service receives the most recent up-to-date data

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.